avinassh/prawoauth2/docs/migration_guide.md

 If you have an existing Reddit bot and if you wish to migrate to OAuth2, follow the simple steps.

 1. Stop using `praw.login`.
 Your current code probably uses Reddit account (your's or your bot's) username and password with `praw.login` and you have to remove that.
-With OAuth2, there should NO references to Reddit username and password in your code:
+With OAuth2, there should be NO references to Reddit username and password in your code:

         reddit_client = praw.Reddit(user_agent=user_agent)
         reddit_client.login(reddit_username, reddit_password)